ems-project/EMSClientHelperBundle/Resources/doc/search.md

 - types: _contenttype field in the result
 - fields: free text search in these fields
 - synonyms: can be used for translating emsLinks
-- sizes: define possible search sizes, default is the first one.
+- sizes: define possible search sizes, default is the first one, use request param **'l'**.
+- sorts: key is the value of the request param **'s'**

 ````json
 {